 Cam Pin

 The cam pin keeps the bolt inside the bolt carrier and keeps it in line, it keeps the firing pin in line, it "cams" the bolt into the locked position as the BCG finishes its forward movement into battery.
 The cam pin is inserted into the bolt carrier through a hole offset from the top.
-The cam pin also has a hole through the middle of it for the firing pin to slide through.
+The cam pin also has a hole in the middle for the firing pin to slide through.
 Having the firing pin move through this hole keeps everything moving and rotating as one component.

 If you’ve disassembled your bolt carrier group and noticed excessively worn components, now is the time to replace those.
 CMMG has a killer bolt rehab parts kit for just this reason.